Share this article

 The purrfect posture

-If your kitty arches their back with their hair standing on end, it might mean they’ve been spooked.
-Give them some space – going over to comfort them could make things worse.
+If your kitty arches their back with their hair standing on end, it might mean they’ve been spooked, nervous, about to become aggressive, or even attack.
+Give them some space – going over to comfort them could make them more upset or angry.

 If they’re stretching out or showing off their belly, it means they feel safe and relaxed in your presence.